Russell-Waterhouse/blog/content/post/haskell-1-year.md

   it's a tasteful amount).
 - Your system isn't architected correctly (everybody's definition of "correctly" changes too often).
-- You haven't done the single responsibility principle correctly (somehow each of my classes has both 1/4 responsibility and 3 responsibilities at the same time).
+- You haven't done the single responsibility principle correctly (everybody's definition of "Single" responsibility changes too much.
+All of my java classes either don't even have a single responsibility, or 17 responsibilities, depending on whose definition of "Single" I'm using.).

 You get the idea.
 I had tried enough of the band-aids to figure out that a band-aid wasn't going cut it.